rsvp/chess/README.md

 * If chess is a passion, it is a rewarding one.
 * If chess is life, it is a sad one.
 * If chess was a vast jungle, computers are the chainsaws of an insensitive logging company.
+* If enemy forces are united, separate them.
+* If ignorant of both your enemy and yourself, you certainly will perish.
 * If strategy was a block of marble, then tactics are the chisel in creating works of chess art.
 * If the center is blocked, you are playing the wrong opening.
 * If the defender gives up the center, then every possible attack will follow.